-Post Job
+Post job

-A food and beverage manager is a professional responsible for ensuring that quality food and drinks are being served at a restaurant or hotel.
+A food and beverage manager is an individual responsible for ensuring that quality food and drinks are being served at a restaurant or hotel.
 Food and beverage managers are required to be excellent with customers and should have great management skills to meet the organization's labor and financial goals.
 They create food and drink menus and guarantee customers that they comply with their food and safety regulations.
 They are also required to negotiate with suppliers to arrange the delivery of food and beverage products.

 • Schedule, plan, organize and manage events.- Assist with staff scheduling and bartending service.